 And The Nutrition Award Goes To…

 Nutrition is the most important aspect of any health and fitness program.
-At the end of the day, it’s more about what you put in than how you work out.
+It’s more about what you put in than how you work out.

-So we asked the 600 personal trainers for the diets that they most support in order to determine which are the best / most effective diets per the collective opinion of fitness professionals.
+So we asked the 600 personal trainers for the diets that they most support to determine which are the best / most effective diets per the collective opinion of fitness professionals.

 With clients all over the world, the keto diet is taking over.
 This nutritional method has the highest value when it comes to burning body fat, and burning fat is, after all, the most popular fitness goal. 😉

-Low carb, high-fat diets such as Atkins and Banting come up third.
-They follow a similar metabolic pathway as keto, although not as absolute (ketosis completely changes the way your body handles incoming energy).
+Low-carb, high-fat diets such as Atkins and Banting come up third.
+They follow a similar metabolic pathway as keto, although not as absolute (ketosis completely changes how your body handles incoming energy).
 I’ll call these baby keto.

 There’s An App For That

-We wanted to know what types of tools personal trainers recommend in order to see if there is anything that is unanimously worth using or recommending to help your clients reach your fitness goals.
+We wanted to know what types of tools personal trainers recommend to see if anything is unanimously worth using or recommending to help your clients reach their fitness goals.

-To approach this, we first asked in general, what categories of tools personal trainers recommend.
+To approach this, we first asked what general categories of tools personal trainers recommend.

 In this so-called digital age, there is now an app for everything.
-Your clients now have ready access to electronic interfaces that enhance their fitness journey and outcomes.
+Your clients can now access electronic interfaces that enhance their fitness journey and outcomes.

-Apps that help track fitness and nutrition goals such as Under Armour’s “My Fitness Pal” are the highest recommended forms of training software by trainers.
+Apps that help track fitness and nutrition goals, such as Under Armour’s “My Fitness Pal,” are trainers’ most recommended forms of training software.

-Video workout programs offer quick and reliable reference to clients, friends, and family and come in second place.
+Video workout programs offer quick and reliable references to clients, friends, and family and come in second place.

-We then asked, within the most recommended categories, which specific App or video program do you recommend.
-Below are the most highly recommended amongst the 600 personal trainers that we surveyed.
+We then asked, within the most recommended categories, which specific App or video program you recommend.
+Below are the most highly recommended among the 600 personal trainers that we surveyed.

 The Most Happening Apps

-Of the numerous mobile apps out there, only a few really stuck out with trainers well enough that the would recommend them to their families.
+Of the numerous mobile apps out there, only a few stuck out with trainers well enough to recommend them to their families.